Toldbodgade 5: 19th century

+Jens and Louise Frederikke Jensen

 At the time of the 1834 census, No. 49 was home to five households.
 Jens Jensen (1792–) and Louise Frederikke Jensen (née Steenberg, 1799–1870), two school teachers, resided on the third floor with their two children (aged 10 and 12), the 24-year-old female teacher Johanne Oline Kjelsen and one maid.
 Niels Knudsen, a skipper, resided on the second floor with his wife Ane Cathrine (née Hall), their four children (aged 14 to 22), one maid and one lodger.
 Hans Hansen Rønne, a ship captain, resided on the first floor with his wife Cathrine Maria Rønne (née Brandt), their four children (aged nine to 22) and one maid.
 Maria Tomasin Hammer (mée Rønne), a 59-year-old widow seamstress and most likely a sister of the captain on the first floor, resided on the ground floor with one maid and one lodger.
 Jens Sørensen, the proprietor of the tavern in the basement, resided in the associated dwelling with his wife Ane Catharine Trane and their four children (aged 11 to 21).

 All the apartments were still occupied by the same families in 1840.
 Ane Charthrine Knudsen on the second floor had by then become a widow.